dsfields/spleen-node/README.md

       This method returns a Boolean value indicating whether or not there was a match.

-    + `Filter.prototype.prioritize(priorities [, options])`: creates a shallow copy of the `Filter` instance, and reorders all statements to align with a given list of field targets that is ordered by priority.
+    + `Filter.prototype.prioritize(priorities [, options] | strategy)`: creates a shallow copy of the `Filter` instance, and reorders all statements to align with a given list of field targets that is ordered by priority.

+      Reordered statements cannot always be made to be in perfect prioritization order.
+This method will always return a `Filter` instance that is logically the same as the original.
+For example...

+      - Given the expression `/bar eq 2 or /baz eq 3 and /foo eq 1`
+      - A priority list of `['/foo', '/bar', '/baz']`
+      - And a conjuction precedence of `and` (the default)
+      - The result will be `/foo eq 1 and /baz eq 3 or /bar eq 2`

       _Parameters_